You want smart political talk without the meltdowns?

 If I want to feel bad about myself, I could read comments about me all day long.

-And you know, I'm not gonna feel good about these, you know, these keyboard warriors in their basement uh their parents and their underwear or naked, whatever whatever they're wearing or not wearing, you know, uh, you know, anonymously posting how evil Sean Hannity is.
+And, you know, I'm not going to feel good about these, you know, these keyboard warriors in their basement of their parents and their underwear or naked, whatever they're wearing or not wearing, you know, anonymously posting how evil Sean Hannity is.

 Anyway, I got a roll.